Comparative Cultural Studies and

 Ph.D., University of Michigan, Ann Arbor

 Rachel Afi Quinn is an associate professor in the Department of Comparative Cultural Studies and the Women’s, Gender & Sexuality Studies Program at the University of Houston.
 She received her doctorate in American culture from the University of Michigan.
 Her transnational feminist cultural studies scholarship focuses on mixed race, gender and sexuality, social media and visual culture in the African Diaspora.
-Her forthcoming book is about Dominican women’s transnational identities in Santo Domingo.
-Her first book, "Being La Dominicana: Race and Gender in the Visual Culture of Santo Domingo" will be published in June 2021 with University of Illinois Press.
-Quinn was part of a filmmaking team that produced the documentary "Cimarrón Spirit" (2015) about contemporary Afro-Dominican identities, and her related essay “‘No tienes que entenderlo, solo respetalo ’: Xiomara Fortuna, Racism, Feminism and Other Forces in the Dominican Republic” was published in The Black Scholar.
-Her essay “Spinning the Zoetrope: Visualizing the Mixed-Race Body of Dominican Actress Zoe Saldaña” was published in Latin American and Latinx Visual Culture.
+Her first book, "Being La Dominicana: Race and Identity in the Visual Culture of Santo Domingo" (2021) was published by University of Illinois Press.
+Quinn was part of a filmmaking team that produced the documentary "Cimarrón Spirit" (2015) about contemporary Afro-Dominican identities, and her related essay “‘No tienes que entenderlo, solo respetalo’: Xiomara Fortuna, Racism, Feminism and Other Forces in the Dominican Republic” was published in The Black Scholar.
+Her essay, “Spinning the Zoetrope: Visualizing the Mixed-Race Body of Dominican Actress Zoe Saldaña” was published in Latin American and Latinx Visual Culture.
 She has also written about queerness and the Dominican Republic for Small Axe and on Africanness and photography for Burlington Contemporary.
 She was a recipient of the 2018 Ross M. Lence Award for Teaching Excellence in the College of Liberal Arts and Social Sciences and a 2018-19 Career Enhancement Fellowship from the Woodrow Wilson Foundation.
 She was also a co-founder of the social justice feminist collective South Asian Youth in Houston Unite (SAYHU) and a co-creator of the UH Critical Disability Studies Initiative.

 - Ph.D. and M.A. from the Program in American Culture, University of Michigan, Ann Arbor

 - B.A. in African American Studies (concentration in Cultural Anthropology), Wesleyan University, Middletown